Are Snow Tires Needed? Learn the Types of Winter Tires & the Benefits

 Are Snow Tires Right for You?

-The sipes help the tread of the tire spread out on the road and sling snow and slush out of your way.
+The sipes on snow tires play a crucial role.
+These small cuts in the tread allow the tire to spread out on the road surface, improving grip and helping sling snow and slush out of your way.
+This design keeps your car stable even in challenging winter conditions.
 Some of the conditions that you can make safer with winter tires include:

 • Slush